Torsion pairs for quivers and the Weyl groups: A representation-theoretic interpretation of the map

 \section{A representation-theoretic interpretation of the map $\pi^c$}

 Let $Q$ be a finite connected acyclic quiver with vertices $Q_0=\{1,\ldots, n\}$.
 We assume that $Q_0$ are admissibly numbered, that is, if we have an arrow $j\to i$, then $j<i$.
 (Hence 1 is a source of $Q$).
 Let $\La$ be the preprojective algebra of $Q$.
-Let $c$ be the Coxeter element admissible with respect to the orientation of $Q$.